 AlcoDroid and DrinkTracker apps

-One of these is for Apple devices, the other for Androids.
+The DrinkTracker app is for Apple devices, and the AlcoDroid is for Android devices.
 They allow you to enter your details (weight, age, gender, etc.) and the number of drinks you consumed to arrive at an estimated BAC.
 Be cautious, though, as not all BAC estimates are accurate.

 The BreathalEyes app

 Although the tools and apps discussed here are worth considering, they are likely not infallible.
 The only real way to avoid a drunk driving charge is to not drink and drive.
-If it is too late and you are already facing DUI charges, you still have a chance to avoid a disastrous outcome.
+If you are already facing DUI charges, you still have a chance to avoid a disastrous outcome.
 Experienced guidance and knowledge of Colorado drinking and driving laws can help you create a sound DUI defense.